Our Policy

 To appreciate this we need a better understanding of the economic foundations.

-This can be done by studying a system of Resource Rentals.
-Those who benefit from the use of community resources, particularly natural resources, should be required to pay something back to the community for this privilege.
-It is a simple but far-reaching change - stop punishing labour with taxes and start collecting the rental value of land.
+This can be done by studying Georgist economics.
+Those who benefit from the use of scarce resources, particularly natural resources, should be required to pay something back to the community for this privilege.
+It is a simple but far-reaching change – stop punishing labour with taxes and start collecting the rental value of land and licensed monopolies.
+This can be achieved by using Land Value Tax to raise the majority of government revenue.
+A natural correction is then locked in to offset the current first-come-first-served system.

-1. community funds the government spending which pays for improved amenities (roads, public transport, hospitals etc)
+• community funds the government spending which pays for infrastructure (roads, public transport, hospitals etc)

-You will notice that both A) + B) are natural forces of a community.
+You will notice that both 1. and 2. are natural forces of a community.
 Importantly, both add to land values.
 Why should the community’s efforts benefit those privileged enough to own large tracts of land?
 It’s a guaranteed winner for those in the know.

 If government were to claim the part of ‘rent’ created by the community, taxation could be done away with and the average person would be far more prosperous.
-Einstein, Twain and Alfred Deakin all saw this as essential to achieve our true (economic) freedom.
+Albert Einstein, Walter Burley Griffin and Alfred Deakin all saw this as essential to achieve our true (economic) freedom.

 Eliminate Taxes

-Prosper Australia advocates the elimination of all taxes and their replacement with resource rentals.
-If everybody in Australia paid around 10% of the value of the resources that they controlled to the Government then all other taxes would be unnecessary.
+Prosper Australia advocates the elimination of all taxes and their replacement with a Land Value Tax.
+If everybody in Australia paid 6% of the value of the resources they controlled to the Government, then other taxes would be unnecessary.
 This would cover all resources such as land, water, oil, coal, and the electromagnetic spectrum.
-The resource rental system with which we are most familiar are local government rates.
+Licensed monopolies in DNA, utility ownership and taxi licences should pay a yearly fee based on their ever increasing value.
+Read the Total Resource Rents of Australia report for more detail.

-For the average person, if the land value of your property is $250,000, the occupants would have a combined tax bill of $25,000.
-You would write one cheque and then be done with taxation for another year.
+For the average person, if the land value of your property is $330,000, the occupants would have a combined Land Value Tax bill of $19,800.
+You would pay one bill and then be done with taxation for another year.

-No longer would we require PAYE income tax, no GST, no sales tax, no company tax, no FBT, no duties, no tariffs, no FID, no BADT, no excise, no capital gains tax, no payroll tax, no other taxes at all.
+No longer would we require PAYE income tax, GST, sales tax, company tax, FBT, duties, tariffs, FID, BADT, excise, nor capital gains or payroll tax.

 With these taxes removed, prices of general goods and services would fall significantly.
-Who could complain of a tax bill of $12,500 each for you and your partner plus a 30 - 50% reduction in the cost of living?
+Who could complain of a tax bill of $9,900 each for you and your partner plus a 30% reduction in the cost of living (due to the removal of indirect taxes and the inefficiencies this lumps into our pricing structure)?

 Who wins and who loses?